Euphredes/Poet/README.txt

 hallucinations:
-I don't have any experience with outward hallucinations. and roadways, waterfronts, and businesses are all outward experiences to me.
+I don't have any experience with outward hallucinations.
+And roadways, waterfronts, and businesses are all outward experiences to me.
+The word, hallucinations, doesn't fit into any of the Casts.

            Demold